Skip to main content

 If you start to feel ill stop what you are doing, get some fluids and take some time out.
 Go to the chillout area and try and get some fresh air.
 If the symptoms don’t improve, get medical help straight away.

-Water Intoxication (hyponatraemia)
+Water intoxication (hyponatraemia)

 While it is important not to become dehydrated when out clubbing, taking on too much fluid can also cause its own problems.
 It can upset the balance of sodium in your body and cause your brain to swell, which is extremely dangerous.